odunayo12/pora-project-cohort-3/Readme.md

     - Sales Volume
     - Discounts
     - Conversion – defined as uptakes from the applied promotion
-2. Analyze customer inactivity, bulk purchase, and bouncer (customers who sign up but never transact) trends
+2. Analyze customer inactivity, bulk purchase, and bouncer (customers who signed up but never transacted) trends
 3. Share insights and recommendations where necessary.

 #### Stack